The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 An outline of the regime applying to offshore funds, including a description of the various types of fund, is discussed in the Offshore funds guidance note.
 You are advised to read that guidance note first.
 It also explains what is meant by ‘reporting’, ‘non-reporting’ and ‘distributing’ funds.

 The taxation of offshore funds is very complex.
-This note is only an outline of the topic, and you may need specialist advice.
+This note is only an outline of the topic, and it may be necessary to take specialist advice.
 In particular, there are further complexities where one offshore fund invests in another, and where trusts are involved.

-For further reading see Simon’s Taxes Division B5.7 (subscription sensitive).
+For further reading see Simon’s Taxes Division B5.7.